|

 Figure 2.6.
 Regression of ABXD5F2 brain

+weight and parity.
 To determine whether genetically identical ABXD5F1

 mothers produce F2 offspring with significant